About the Future Homes project

 To ensure your questions are answered and in line with the competition conditions, competitors are to log questions via the Q&A function in Ansarada.
 Questions must be received by 5pm on Wednesday 25 March 2020 to ensure a response can be delivered in the online video.
 Questions received after this date will be responded to via Ansarada.

 The best architects and building designers across the industry will participate in a design competition to produce exemplar apartment designs that support better developments in Melbourne's suburbs.

 Designs will be:

-- Liveable – high internal amenity, social spaces, natural light, good outlook
+- liveable – high internal amenity, social spaces, natural light, good outlook.

-- Cost effective – access to good design for everyone
+- cost effective – access to good design for everyone.

-- Buildable – realistic projects suitable for construction
+- buildable – realistic projects suitable for construction.

-- Replicable – approaches to adapt to a range of typical locations in suburban Melbourne
+- replicable – approaches to adapt to a range of typical locations in suburban Melbourne.

-- Good neighbours – look after the amenity of the street and surrounding residents
+- good neighbours – look after the amenity of the street and surrounding residents.

-- Enduring – family friendly, sustainable, safe and adaptable
+- enduring – family friendly, sustainable, safe and adaptable.

-- Meeting a need – responsive to the needs of industry and consumers
+- meeting a need – responsive to the needs of industry and consumers

 A jury will select up to 8 finalists who will then compete in a second stage to further refine proposals to create replicable, better apartment designs that will form the basis of our world-leading, liveable and sustainable homes.

-At the end of the competition, winners will have the opportunity to undertake further work with the department and OVGA to inform potential planning reforms.
-Alongside consultation with local government, stakeholders and industry groups, the department will work to facilitate a streamlined planning process for apartment developments which utilise the exemplar designs produced from the competition.
+At the end of the competition, winners will have the opportunity to undertake further work with the Department of Environment, Land, Water and Planning (DELWP) and the Office of the Victorian Government Architect to inform potential planning reforms.
+Alongside consultation with local government, stakeholders and industry groups, DELWP will work to facilitate a streamlined planning process for apartment developments which utilise the exemplar designs produced from the competition.